Vermeille/Torchelie/README.md

 Now you're ready to use VisdomLogger and enjoy realtime tracking of your experiments.

-# WARNINGS
+# ⚠ WARNINGS ⚠

-- Torchelie API is beta and can be a bit unstable.
+**Torchelie API is beta and can be a bit unstable**.
 Minor breaking changes can happen.

 - Code, README, docs and tests might be out of sync in general.
 Please tell me if you notice anything wrong.